dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 .. note::

-    The default in pytransform is a right-handed coordinate system.
+    The default in pytransform3d is a right-handed coordinate system.

 -------------------------------------------------
 Active (Alibi) vs. Passive (Alias) Transformation